anchore/webinar-demo/docs/03-inspection.md

 Anchore can be configured to look for these unknowns as well as known matches with regexes, and it can be configured to do this locally (when scanning an image in distributed mode) as well as the core Anchore deployment itself ( centralized mode ).

 > [!NOTE]
-> For malware checks these can only be run in centralized mode.
+> Malware checks can only be run in centralized mode.
 Anchore must pull the image and scan server-side in order to check each file.
 > Malware, secrets and retrieved files have been enabled in this webinar demo and pre-configured.
 Content search has been disabled.

 Let's check if we have any secrets in our v2.0.0 app?